someengineering/resoto.com/src/pages/logos.md

 ## Clear Space

-Maintain a margin of one “center to pupil edge“ around the logo.
+Maintain a margin of one "center to pupil edge" around the logo.

 When using a variant without text, use a square box with the sheep‘s face centered within the area.